JimboMahoney/cytofclean/README.md

 <b>Install / Run:</b>

+Run the below, which will:

-1 - Ensure devtools is installed:
+1) Ensure devtools is installed (needed to install packages from github)
+2) Download and install the cytofclean package.
+3) Load the package.
+4) Run the GUI.

 ```
 if(!require(devtools)){